 No, not generally for home use.
 There has been a long standing belief that public automatic toilets often ‘phantom flush‘ when on-one is around, wasting thousands of gallons of water a year.
 This is not as true as it has been in the past.
 Better sensors, improved calibration, and an interest in water preservation now means that unintentional flushing happens less often.

 An automatic toilet flusher for home doesn’t generally suffer from wasting water.
 Primarily because homeowners are more present and so recognize the problem more quickly and can adjust the calibration as needed to ensure that it only flushes when it’s intended to.

 Can I Install An Automatic Flusher Myself?

 Yes!
-All of the models featured here are perfect for installing yourself.
+Each model featured here is a DIY automatic toilet flusher; perfect for installing yourself.
 Some come with detailed installation and calibration instructions, while others feature videos on Amazon or their websites to help you get it set up and working quickly and effectively.